tedneward/Azgaarnoth/Creatures/Spirit.md

 >- **Challenge** —
 >___
 >#### Actions
->***Multiattack.***.
-The warrior makes a number of attacks equal to half this spell’s level (rounded down).
+>***Multiattack.*** The warrior makes a number of attacks equal to half this spell's level (rounded down).
 >
->***Reckless Strike (Barbarian Only).***.
-Melee Weapon Attack: caster's spell attack modifier to hit (with advantage), reach 5 ft., one target.
-Hit: 1d12 + 3 + the spell’s level slashing damage, and attacks made against the warrior until the start of its next turn are made with advantage.
+>***Reckless Strike (Barbarian Only).*** Melee Weapon Attack: caster's spell attack modifier to hit (with advantage), reach 5 ft., one target.
+Hit: 1d12 + 3 + the spell's level slashing damage, and attacks made against the warrior until the start of its next turn are made with advantage.
 >
->***Rallying Strike (Fighter Only).***.
-Melee or Ranged Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., or range 20/60 ft., one target.
-Hit: 1d6 + 3 + the spell’s level piercing damage, and the warrior can choose another creature it can see within 20 feet of itself.
+>***Rallying Strike (Fighter Only).*** Melee or Ranged Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., or range 20/60 ft., one target.
+Hit: 1d6 + 3 + the spell's level piercing damage, and the warrior can choose another creature it can see within 20 feet of itself.
 The chosen creature gains 1d6 temporary hit points.
 >
->***Unarmed Strike (Monk Only).***.
-Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
-Hit: 1d4 + 3 + the spell’s level bludgeoning damage, and the target must succeed on a Strength saving throw against caster's spell save DC or be knocked prone.
+>***Unarmed Strike (Monk Only).*** Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
+Hit: 1d4 + 3 + the spell's level bludgeoning damage, and the target must succeed on a Strength saving throw against caster's spell save DC or be knocked prone.
 >
 >#### Bonus Actions
->***Flurry of Blows (Monk Only).***.
-The monk makes one Unarmed Strike attack.
+>***Flurry of Blows (Monk Only).*** The monk makes one Unarmed Strike attack.
 >

 ---